adityamanglik/adityamanglik.github.io/content/project/LinuxEnergy/index.md

 Worked on development of the power panel in GNOME-Usage with Felipe Borges and Christian Kellner.

 ## Project Log
+* Problem and Motivation: Why: not all software is created equal.
+Some are more harmful than others, just like website have different footprints.
+We want fairness in energy consumption via quantification for each process

-* The What, Who, Why, When, Where, & How of the Power Measurement problem: Link
+* The What, Who, Why, When, Where, & How of the Power Measurement problem
 * Windows Energy Estimation Engine breakdown: [Link](https://embeddedintelligence.wordpress.com/windows-energy-estimation-engine)
 * Windows System Power Report : [Video 1](https://channel9.msdn.com/Shows/Defrag-Tools/Defrag-Tools-168-Powercfg-Sleep-Study), [Video 2](https://channel9.msdn.com/Shows/Defrag-Tools/Defrag-Tools-181-System-Power-Report)
 * MAC OS X Activity Monitor Power Impact breakdown: [Link](https://embeddedintelligence.wordpress.com/mac-os-x-energy-impact)